-- (a) GSA will evaluate each potential contractor in terms of its: - (1) Experience the scale, range, and complexity, including the media, materials, content, style, budget, and market value of the artist's work; - (2) Past Performance previous work on contracts with Government agencies and private industry in terms of cost control, quality of work, and compliance with performance schedules; - (3) Capacity the ability to accomplish the work in the required time; - (4) Overall Approach brief written statement of an overall approach to the project; and - (5) Total Evaluated Price for the design, development, fabrication and installation of the artwork. - (b) The combined weight of the technical evaluation factors shall be compared with price, e.g. significantly more important than price, approximately equal to price, significantly less important than price. - (c) The specific standards for each selection criterion may be tailored to suit the unique conditions of a particular project. - (d) The selection authority must approve the relative weights and standards established for the selection criteria before the selection process commences.
+(a) GSA will evaluate each potential contractor in terms of its:

+(1) Experience - the scale, range, and complexity, including the media, materials, content, style, budget, and market value of the artist's work;

+(2) Past Performance - previous work on contracts with Government agencies and private industry in terms of cost control, quality of work, and compliance with performance schedules;

+(3) Capacity - the ability to accomplish the work in the required time;

+(4) Overall Approach - brief written statement of an overall approach to the project, including the extent to which the approach is consistent with the standards publicly announced under 536.7002-2(c)(2); and

+(5) Total Evaluated Price - for the design, development, fabrication and installation of the artwork.

+(b) The combined weight of the technical evaluation factors shall be compared with price, e.g. significantly more important than price, approximately equal to price, significantly less important than price.

+(c) The specific standards for each selection criterion may be tailored to suit the unique conditions of a particular project.

+(d) The selection authority must approve the relative weights and standards established for the selection criteria before the selection process commences.